mattermost/docs/source/cloud/cloud-administration/cloud-changelog.md

 ### Highlights

 #### Granular Data Retention Policies
  - A ``data_retention`` type job can now be run even if the global policy is disabled.
-The granular (i.e. team and channel-specific) policies will be executed when the data_retention job is run.
+The granular (i.e. team and channel-specific) policies will be executed when the data retention job is run.
+Please note there is a known issue where deleted posts get displayed in channels without new activity after the retention job is run.
+This issue is tracked with `this ticket <https://mattermost.atlassian.net/browse/MM-36574>`_.

 ### Improvements